DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 For this installation we are going to assume you already have a working CS or at least have all the parts you need as listed above.

-If you need instructions on how to install the Arduino Motor Shield, see `Arduino Motor Shield Assembly <../../get-started/assembly.html>`_
+If you need instructions on how to install the Arduino Motor Shield, see :doc:`Arduino Motor Shield Assembly <../../get-started/assembly>`

 What We Are Going To Do (Upgrade)
 ----------------------------------